sachagavino/chemdiskpy/README.md

 nphot_mono = 1e7 # choose number of photons
 m.run_localfield(nphot_mono = nphot_mono)
 ```

+- **WARNING**: If you want to compute the local field, you have to know which scattering mode you want to use.
+To select the mode, set **scattering_mode_max** to the value you need (see RADMC3D documentation) in the **run_thermal** instance above.
+If you don't set a value, the default one is 1.

 ### NAUTILUS GRID
 - radii in au where you want to compute chemistry: